timescale/outflux/README.md

 $ ./outflux migrate --help
 ```

-Usage of the command is `outflux migrate database [measure1 measure2 ...] [flags]`.
-Where database is the name of the `database` you wish to export. `[measure1 measure2 ...]` are optional and if specified will export only those measurements from the selected database.
+Usage is `outflux migrate database [measure1 measure2 ...] [flags]`, where
+`database` is the name of the InfluxDB database you wish to export,
+`[measure1 measure2 ...]` are optional and if specified will export only those
+measurements from the selected database.

 The retention policy can be specified with the `retention-policy` flag.
+By
-By default the 'autogen' retention policy is used.
+default, the 'autogen' retention policy is used.

-For example `outflux migrate benchmark cpu mem` will export the `cpu` and `mem` measurements from the `benchmark` database.
-On the other hand `outflux migrate benchmark` will export all measurements in the `benchmark` database.
+For example `outflux migrate benchmark cpu mem` will export the `cpu` and `mem`
+measurements from the `benchmark` database.
+On the other hand
+`outflux migrate benchmark` will export all measurements in the `benchmark`
+database.

 Available flags are: